 The proof test shall be performed to reveal dangerous faults which are undetected by diagnostic.
-This means that it is necessary to specify how dangerous undetected faults, which have been noted during the FMEDA, can be revealed during proof test have been noted during the FMEDA, can be revealed during proof test.
+This means that it is necessary to specify how dangerous undetected faults, which have been noted during the FMEDA, can be revealed during proof test.

-Before of Specific Proof Test, execute the following General Proof Test: connect the load supply lines to terminal blocks "7" (for +/AC) and "8" (for -/AC) and the NE of F&G / ND load to terminal blocks "11" (as the positive terminal) and "12" (as the negative terminal); finally, connect the DCS/PLC signal to input channel terminal blocks "1" (as the positive terminal) and "2" (as the negative terminal).
-Then, verify the input to output functionality: the output NE load is normally energized by shutdown the input channel, while supplying of the input channel de-energizes (safe state) the load; on the other hand, the output F&G / ND load is normally de-energized by energizing of the input channel, while shutdown of the input channel energizes (safe state) the load.
-The channel functionality must be verified for a minimum to maximum input voltage change (from 21.6 to 27.6 Vdc).
+Before of Specific Proof Test, execute the following General Proof Test: connect the load supply lines to terminal blocks "7" (for +/AC) and "8" (for -/AC) and the NE of F&G / ND load to terminal blocks "11" (as the positive terminal) and "12" (as the negative terminal), finally, connect the DCS/PLC signal to input channel terminal blocks "1" (as the positive terminal) and "2" (as the negative terminal).
+Then, verify the input to output functionality: the output NE load is normally energized by shutdown the input channel, while supplying of the input channel de-energizes (safe state) the load, on the other hand, the output F&G / ND load is normally de-energized by energizing of the input channel, while shutdown of the input channel energizes (safe state) the load.
+The channel functionality must be verified for a minimum to maximum input voltage change (from 20 to 28.8 Vdc).

 Then, disconnect the load supply lines from terminal blocks "7" - "8" and the output load from terminal blocks "11" - "12".
 Then, connect an ohmmeter (Ohm.
 A) between terminal blocks "7" - "11" and another one (Ohm.
-B) between terminal blocks "6" - "12".
-In addition, the use of four relays for a single channel requires to control each relay coil by means of the internal SWM dire switches (no. 1, 2, 3, 4) and to check the obmic contribute of the contacts as described in the following Specific Proof Test.
+B) between terminal blocks "8" - "12".
+In addition, the use of four relays for a single channel requires to control each relay coil by means of the internal SMM discounting Specific Proof Test.